reactjs/React.NET/site/jekyll/tutorials/aspnetcore.md

 _Note: In a real ASP.NET MVC site, you'd use a layout.
 However, to keep this tutorial simple, we will keep all HTML in the one view file._

 We also need to create the referenced JavaScript file (`tutorial.jsx`).
 Right-click on `wwwroot\js` and select Add → New Item.
-Select .NET Core → Client-side → JavaScript File, enter "tutorial.jsx" as the file name, and click "Add".
+Select ASP.NET Core → Web → Scripts → JavaScript File, enter "tutorial.jsx" as the file name, and click "Add".

 For the remainder of this tutorial, we'll be writing our JavaScript code in this file.